Sulfur dye: Production, past and present

-The forerunner of sulfur dyes is attributed to "Cachou de Laval", which is prepared by treating wood products with sulfide sources.
-Subsequently, the so-called Vidal Blacks were produced by reactions of various aniline derivatives with sulfur.
+The forerunner of sulfur dyes said to be "Cachou de Laval", which was discovered by Groissant and Bretonniere in 1873 and is prepared by treating products with lignin (like sawdust or straw) with sulfide sources (like sodium hydroxide or sulphide mixed with sulphur).
+Subsequently, Henri-Raymond Vidal invented so-called Vidal Blacks in 1893 by reactions of various aniline derivatives with sulfur.
 These experiments demonstrated that deeply colored materials could be readily produced by combining aromatic compounds and sulfur sources.

 The most important member of the class is Sulfur Black 1.
 It is produced by the reaction of 2,4-dinitrophenol and sodium sulfide in hot water.
 Like many sulfur dyes, details on the chemical reactions are poorly understood.
 It is accepted that the sulfide reduces the nitro groups to aniline derivatives, which are thought to form indophenol-containing intermediates that are further crosslinked by reaction with sulfur.
 The result are insoluble, high molecular weight species.
 Sulfur Black 1 is imperfectly understood, and the material is probably heterogeneous.
 It is speculated to be a polymer consisting of thianthrene and phenothiazine subunits.
 The so-called sulfur bake dyes are produced from 1,4-diaminobenzene and diaminotoluene derivatives.
 These dyes are proposed to consist of polymers with benzothiazole subunits.
 Members of the sulfur bake dyes class are Sulfur Orange 1, Sulfur Brown 21, and Sulfur Green 12.